Isabella of Hainault

-Isabella of Hainault (5 April 1170 – 15 March 1190) (Also spelled: Ysabella de Hainault, Ysabelle de Hainaut or Ysabeau de Hainaut) was a Queen of France as the first wife of King Philip II.
+Isabella of Hainault (5 April 1170 – 15 March 1190; also spelled: Ysabella de Hainault, Ysabelle de Hainaut or Ysabeau de Hainaut) was a Queen of France as the first wife of King Philip II.
 She was also formally ruling Countess of Artois de jure between 1180 and 1190.

 Early life

 Isabella was born in Valenciennes on 5 April 1170, the daughter of Baldwin V, Count of Hainaut, and Margaret I, Countess of Flanders.
 When she was just one year old, her father had her betrothed to Henry, the future Count of Champagne.
 He was the nephew of Adèle of Champagne, the queen of France.
 In 1179, both their fathers swore that they would proceed with the marriage, but her father later agreed to her marrying King Philip II.

 Queen of France

-Isabella married Philip on 28 April 1180 at Bapaume, and brought as her dowry the county of Artois.
+Isabella married the 15 year old Philip on 28 April 1180 at Bapaume, and brought as her dowry the county of Artois.
 The marriage was arranged by her maternal uncle Philip, Count of Flanders, who was advisor to the King.
 The wedding did not please the queen dowager, for it meant the rejection of her nephew and the lessening of her brothers' influence.

-She was crowned Queen of France at Saint Denis on 28 May 1180.
-As Baldwin V rightly claimed his daughter to be a descendant of Charlemagne, the chroniclers of the time saw in this marriage a union of the Carolingian and Capetian dynasties.
+Isabella was crowned Queen of France at Saint Denis on 28 May 1180.
+She was a descendant of Charlemagne and the chroniclers of the time saw in this marriage a union of the Carolingian and Capetian dynasties, which was represented in her son Louis VIII.

 Though Isabella received extravagant praise from certain annalists, she initially failed to win Philip's affections owing to her inability to provide him with an heir, although she was only 14 years old at the time.
-Meanwhile, in 1184, Philip was waging war against Flanders; angered at seeing his wife's father Baldwin support his enemies, he called a council at Sens for the purpose of repudiating her.
+Meanwhile, in 1184, Philip was waging war against Flanders; angered at seeing his wife's father Baldwin support his enemies, he threatened to divorce her.
 According to Gislebert of Mons, Isabella then appeared barefooted and dressed as a penitent in the town's churches, thus gaining the sympathy of the people.
 Her appeals angered them so much that they went to the palace and started shouting loud enough to be heard inside.
 Robert, the king's uncle, successfully interposed; no repudiation followed, for repudiating her would also have meant the loss of Artois.

+The marriage grew stronger with time and the young couple developed a genuine fondness for each other.
 Finally, on 5 September 1187, she gave birth to the desired son, Louis.